Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Introduction

-The approach introduced in this work provides the possibility of real-time, operator-level simulation of fermionic vacuum excitation in a genuinely curved spacetime background using a numerically tractable split-operator method.
-The approach therefore opens a complementary pathway for investigating nonperturbative quantum field–theoretical phenomena in curved spacetimes, with a level of dynamical and operator-level control that is difficult to obtain in existing numerical frameworks.
-In particular, we implement the quantum field theory of the Dirac field in a genuinely curved $1\!+\!1$-dimensional spacetime and demonstrate that spacetime curvature alone—without electromagnetic fields—can induce quench-driven vacuum excitation and fermion--antifermion pair production with respect to a chosen mode decomposition, visible in the real-time evolution of the vacuum.
+The approach introduced here provides the possibility of real-time, operator-level simulation of vacuum excitation in a genuinely curved spacetime using a numerically tractable method.
+The approach therefore opens a complementary pathway for investigating nonperturbative quantum field–theoretical phenomena in curved spacetimes, with dynamical and operator-level control that is difficult to obtain in existing numerical frameworks.
+In particular, we study the Dirac field in a genuinely curved $1\!+\!1$-dimensional spacetime and arrive at the well-known result that spacetime curvature alone -- without electromagnetic fields -- can induce quench-driven vacuum excitation and fermion--antifermion pair production with respect to a chosen mode decomposition, visible in the real-time evolution of the vacuum state.

 Our formalism integrates the covariant Dirac equation, the spin connection, and curvature-dependent Hamiltonian into a numerically stable operator-splitting scheme.
 This places our approach at the intersection of semiclassical QFT in curved backgrounds, strong-field QED numerics, and analogue-gravity simulations.
-The resulting framework provides a complementary, nonperturbative tool to investigate particle creation in arbitrary time-dependent geometries, accounting for the dynamics inside the regions of localized curvature profiles.
-In order to investigate quantum effects in curved spacetimes with considerably lower computational cost, it is common to reduce the dimensionality of the problem as we do here, although the method proposed is not restricted to lower space-time dimension.
+The resulting framework provides a complementary, nonperturbative tool to simulate fields in arbitrary time-dependent geometries, accounting for the dynamics inside localized curvature profiles.
+Although we follow the common approach of reducing the dimensionality of the problem to lower computational cost, the method developed is not restricted the 2-dimensional geometries studied here

-Dilaton gravity \cite{mandal,dilaton_grumiller_1,dilaton_grumiller_2,dilaton_frolov_1,dilaton_frolov_2} provides a string-inspired framework \cite{mandal} in which such a dimensional reduction can be carried out while retaining essential gravitational features.
+Dilaton gravity \cite{mandal,dilaton_grumiller_1,dilaton_frolov_1,dilaton_frolov_2} provides a string-inspired framework \cite{mandal} in which such a dimensional reduction can be carried out while retaining essential gravitational features.
 In the present work, the spacetime metric is not assumed to be a solution of a specific dilaton gravity model; rather, it is inspired by dilaton-type geometries, and is chosen to provide a smooth and nonsingular curved background suitable for studying vacuum excitation and particle creation within the CQFT framework.